 Natto can also help your body digest vitamin K2 as well as calcium, iron and dietary fiber.
 When combined with vitamin k2, the nattokinase in natto works as anti-clotting agent that keeps your blood pressure levels low enough to be safe.

-The texture has been described as being a bit "snotty", so it may not be the best option for breaking a fast, treat yourself to something a bit more palatable if you haven't eaten in a while - but none the less, natto can be a solid option.
+The texture has been described as being a bit "snotty", so it may not be the best option for breaking a fast (see here for everything you need to know about fasting).
+Treat yourself to something a bit more palatable if you haven't eaten in a while - but none the less, natto can be a solid option.

 Originally from Indonesia, tempeh made from soybeans and a yeast starter is formed into nutty tasting cakes that have a chewy texture which makes them a great meat substitute.